iifl-logo

 (B) The Company has maintained proper records showing full particulars of intangible assets.

 (b) Some of the Property, Plant and Equipment, capital work-in-progress and right-of-use assets were physically verified during the year by the Management in accordance with a programme of verification, which in our opinion provides for physical verification of all the Property, Plant and Equipment, capital work-in-progress and relevant details of right-of-use assets at reasonable intervals having regard to the size of the Company and the nature of its activities.
-No material discrepancies were noted on such verification.
+According to the information and explanation given to us, no material discrepancies were noted on such verification.

 (c) The Company do not have any immovable properties of freehold land.
 In respect of immovable properties of buildings that have been taken on lease and disclosed as right of use assets in the financial statements, the lease agreements are in the name of the Company, where the Company is the lessee in the agreement.